CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/distribution-and-cost-dimensions/overview.md

 - Pick Order
 - Roll Back correction

-Distribution Rules and Cost Centers have been also added to Resources and are available on the following master data forms and corresponding documents:
+Additionally, Distribution Rules and Cost Centers have been added to "Resources", allowing their utilization in the following master data forms and corresponding documents:

 - Resources
 - Operations